Premium Montessori Training Manuals / Albums

 Montessori Early Childhood / Kindergarten (3–6) Diploma Program

-Nine fully colored Montessori training manuals are sent to you through express post upon enrollment.
+Nine fully colored Montessori training manuals are shipped after enrollment through express post.
 These highly illustrated training manuals are superior in design and quality.
-The manuals cover up the entire Montessori Preschool / Kindergarten (Early Childhood) 3 – 6 curriculum.
-They have been specially designed while keeping the needs of distance learning in perspective.
-Each activity is illustrated with pictures of each step and explained in simple words.
-Having them is like being with an expert Montessori master-trainer in a classroom.
-They are a lifetime resource for an early childhood educator.
+The manuals cover the entire Montessori Preschool / Kindergarten (Early Childhood) 3 – 6 curriculum.
+They have been carefully designed while keeping the needs of distance trainees in mind.
+Every step and each activity is illustrated with pictures and explained in simple words.
+They will prove to be a lifetime resource.
 Unlike other Montessori curriculum manuals/albums, which are bulky and impossible to handle, they are compact yet comprehensive, lightweight, 100% colored, highly illustrated, and printed on top-quality paper.

 Module 1: Introduction to Montessori (3–6 Classroom Guide)

 This module introduces you to the Montessori method and its uniqueness.
 It begins with the Life and works of the founder Dr. Maria Montessori and then focuses on her educational philosophy and key component of the Montessori method.
 Topics ranging from sensitive periods to the preparation of the Montessori environment are all covered in necessary detail in this guidebook.
 It also serves as a guide to using all the remaining 8 modules in the course.

 The following are the main topics covered in this manual.

 – Life and Works of Dr. Montessori, Her Method, and Philosophy